Infineon/TARGET_CYBT-343026-EVAL/README.md

 ### Overview

-The Cypress CYBT-343026-EVAL Evaluation Kit enables you to evaluate and develop single-chip Bluetooth applications using the EZ-BT WICED Module CYBT-343026-02.
-The CYBT-343026-02 EZ-BT WICED Module is an integrated, fully certified, 12.0 mm x 16.61 mm x 1.70 mm, programmable dual-mode Bluetooth module designed to reduce your time-to-market.
-The CYBT-343026-02 module utilizes the Cypress CYW20819 silicon device.
-Manufactured using advanced CMOS low-power process, the CYW20819 employs high integration to reduce external components, thereby minimizing the device's footprint and cost.
+The Infineon CYBT-343026-EVAL Kit enables you to evaluate and develop single-chip Bluetooth&#174; applications using the CYW20706, an ultra-low-power dual-mode Bluetooth&#174; 5.0 wireless MCU device.
+The CYW20706 is a stand-alone baseband processor with an integrated 2.4 GHz transceiver supporting LE/BR/EDR.
+The CYW20706 employs high integration to reduce external components, thereby minimizing the device's footprint and cost.
 This kit helps evaluate device functionality and develop applications quickly for faster time-to-market.

+### Kit Features

+* CYW20706 is a monolithic, single chip, Bluetooth&#174; dual-mode System-on-a-Chip (SoC) that includes a baseband processor, an Arm&#174; Cortex&#174;-M3 processor, and an integrated transceiver.
-CYBT-343026-EVAL can be used as a standalone evaluation kit or can be combined with Arduino-compatible shields.
+* The CYBT-343026-EVAL enables you to evaluate and develop applications on the AIROC&#8482; CYBT-343026-01 Bluetooth&#174; and Bluetooth&#174; LE module.
+CYBT-343026-EVAL can be used as a standalone evaluation kit or can be combined with Arduino compatible shields.

-* CYW20819-based dual-mode (LE/BR/EDR) Bluetooth 5.0-compliant fully certified module (CYBT-343026-02)
-* Arduino compatible headers for hardware expansion
-* User switches and LEDs
-* FCC, ISED, MIC, and CE Certified Module on board (CYBT-343026-02)
-* USB connector for power, programming and USB-UART bridge

 ### Standalone Usage